 "Different Ways to Find the Caffeine Content of Coffee Beans": Does not provide enough information, and uses unscientific and informal language.

-The abstract is a brief summary of the report, containing all the most pertinent information in the document.
-It should be short (1 paragraph of usually no more than 200 words) and tell the reader your hypothesis or the reason for conducting the experiment, the methodology and materials used, the results and the major conclusion or conclusions.
+The abstract is a condensed version of the report, containing all the most pertinent information in the document.
+It should be short, usually no more than 200-250 words.
+It must summarize the hypothesis or the reason for conducting the experiment, the methodology and materials used, the results and the major conclusion or conclusions.

 In this section, you present the objective of your experiment and/or your hypothesis (why did you do this experiment?
-What problem are you trying to solve?), and give the reader the background information necessary to understand your experiment (in order to do this, you may need to refer briefly to the literature on the topic.
+What problem are you trying to solve?), and give the reader the background information, such as relevant theories, necessary to understand your experiment.
+In order to do this, you may need to refer briefly to the literature on the topic.
 You may use such resources your textbook, journal articles, or books.
-If you do this, make sure to properly cite your sources!)
+If you do this, make sure to properly cite your sources!

 Now it's time to present the results of your experiment.
 What data did you gather?
 Did anything unexpected happen, or did anything go wrong?
 Usually, tables and graphs are used to present data in a more concise manner, but they must be accompanied by text as well.
 Even if you suspect something may have gone wrong with your experiment, report your results just as you gathered them.
 If the experiment relies heavily on calculations, you may be asked to add a separate section or appendix for these, but these are not part of a standard lab report.

 Here is where you show your understanding of your experiment.
 Use this section to describe your observations during the experiment, and discuss your findings in relation to your hypothesis and to the literature referenced in the Abstract.
 If the experiment failed or you experienced problems during the experiment, discuss what might have caused this, and how it might be rectified in future experiments.
 You may also raise any questions that are suggested by the results, and discuss how these questions might be answered.